Ujjal57/PortfoX-Personal-Portfolio/README.md

 A modern, responsive, and interactive personal portfolio to showcase your **skills**, **projects**, **education**, and **contact information** in an elegant and professional layout.

+> ⚠️ **Note:** This repository contains only the **code structure** of the portfolio website (HTML/CSS/JS), not the complete backend or all assets.
+Customize it by adding your own content, images, and scripts as needed.

 ## 📌 Project Overview